 NO!
 The point of a hackathon is to build something original in a short time frame.
 That said, you are allowed to use open-source frameworks and third-party APIs, with proper citations of course.

 Bring a form of identification, and whatever you need to hack.
-This includes your laptop (no desktops, please!), your charger, and other devices.
-We also have a hardware table from which you can borrow things like Pis, Arduinos, sensors, etc. to use for your project.
+This includes your laptop, your charger, and any hardware you'll need for your project.
+Note that we'll be running a hardware table, so you can borrow hardware (Pis, Arduinos, sensors, etc.) from us at any time during the event.